MarkY-LunarG/LunarGlobe/README.md

-# LunarGravity
+# LunarGlobe

-LunarGravity is a personal development tree that is a work in progress.
+LunarGlobe is a personal development tree that is a work in progress.
 My intent is to design a modular interface that I can use to develop more complicated Vulkan applications.
 Overall, I'd like to eventually create a "demoscene" style application